teletrace/teletrace/pkg/config/README.md

 ## Config Sources

-Config data can be loaded from multiple sources:
+Config options can be loaded from multiple sources:

 - Environment variables
 - `config.yaml` - Should be placed inside the working directory (e.g. `cmd/api-build`).